How to get rid of credit card debt, Post COVID-19?

 4. Home Equity Line of Credit – Replaces High-Interest Accounts & Offers One Low Payment

-When using a home equity line of credit to pay off credit card debt, you’re taking on considerable risk.
+When using a home equity line of credit for credit card consolidation, you’re taking on considerable risk.
 You’re swapping unsecured debt for secured debt.
 If you stop paying on the home equity line of credit, the bank could take your home.
 Is it worth taking on the risk of losing your property over credit card debt?

 Don’t do it, unless: